 I tried to hit the swim hard.
 There was a bit of chop from all the bodies flailing about, but I just kept on pushing.
 I managed to catch some men at the back of the first wave, which always feels good.

 Two buoys marked the exit of the swim, which had the nicest touch of the entire race: a carpet lining the swim exit from the water to the grass to cover up all the rocks on the beach.
 My feet really appreciated that.

 From the beach, triathletes ran approximately a tenth of a mile to the transition area on a grassy field, where our timing chips checked us in.

 As I came out of the water, I saw my husband, who told me that there was just one woman in my age group ahead of me.
 I finished 13th of 74 women, polishing off the swim and run to the transition zone in 7:49.
 The woman in my age group who beat me?
-She won the women’s race overall.
+She won the women’s race overall, which means I won the swim in age group competition.
 I was pretty happy with that.

 The Bike: 10 miles

 I had a great transition, getting out of my wetsuit, into my shoes and out with my bike in 1:08.
 From the transition area, it was another tenth of a mile run on grass to the road for the start of the bike.